ronniery/crawler.synom/README.md

 * npm
 * mongodb

-You **need** that package to make the crawler run managed and restarting if needed.
+You **need** that package to make the crawler run managed and restarted if needed.
 ```sh
 npm/yarn install pm2 -g
 ```